coriell-research/shiny-apps/README.md

 Simulate t-tests for methylation values.
 Used to estimate power and sample sizes for the most simple case of a two sample t-test.

-## inverse regression
+## tcga-pancan

-An app to simulate regression and applying inverse regression on methylation aging data
+An app to explore TCGA PanCancer data similar to CCLE data explorer.